 The clitoris consists of a head or rounded area, called the glans, and a longer part, called the shaft or body.
 The body of the clitoris is usually covered by the tissue of the inner lips, which make a hood to protect it.
 In its normal state, when it is not stimulated, it can vary in size from an eighth to half an inch long.

-You can see the natural variation in size by looking at clitoris pictures here.
+You can see the natural variation in size.
 When it is stimulated, it fills with an extra flow of blood and increases in size: both the shaft and the glans enlarge - the glans can double in diameter.

 As stimulation continues and orgasm approaches, the clitoris retracts and moves under its hood.
 It moves out again when the stimulation stops.
 After orgasm the clitoris returns to its normal size within about ten minutes.

 When a woman is unable to orgasm the extra blood that has flowed into the clitoris in response to her stimulation may remain there, keeping the clitoris enlarged for perhaps several hours.
 Many women find this uncomfortable.
 Orgasm leads to a dispersal of the extra blood.

 Q: "Can the clitoris get damaged from too much stimulation?"